1993 Aurora, Colorado shooting: Shooting

+Nathan Dunlap arrived at his friends' house at around 11 AM, with a .25-caliber semiautomatic pistol.
+He told his friends that he was "Going to the Chuck E. Cheese restaurant to kill the people."

-Nathan Dunlap entered the restaurant at 9:00 p.m., where he ordered a ham and cheese sandwich and played an arcade game.
+Nathan Dunlap entered the restaurant at 9:30 p.m., where he ordered a ham and cheese sandwich and played an arcade game.
 He then hid in a restroom at about 9:50 p.m.
-He exited the restroom after closing at 10:05 p.m. and shot five employees with a .25-caliber semiautomatic pistol.
+He exited the restroom after closing at 10:05 p.m. and shot five employees with the same .25-caliber semiautomatic pistol.

-Dunlap first shot Sylvia Crowell, 19, who was cleaning the salad bar.
-She was hit from close range in the right ear and was mortally wounded.
+Dunlap first shot Sylvia Crowell, 19, who was cleaning the salad bar, from close range near the right ear.
 Ben Grant, 17, was fatally shot near the left eye as he was vacuuming.
-Colleen O'Connor, 17, pleaded for her life and sank to her knees, but Dunlap fatally shot her once through the top of her head.
+Dunlap then forced Colleen O'Connor, 17, who was doing closing duties in the dining room, onto her knees and fatally shot her once through the top of her head as she pleaded for her life.
 Bobby Stephens, 20, the lone survivor of the shooting, returned to the restaurant after taking a smoke break outside, thinking the noise he heard from inside the restaurant were children popping balloons nearby.

-As Stephens walked into the restaurant and unloaded utensils into the dishwasher, Dunlap came through the kitchen door, raised the handgun at him, and fired a shot that struck Stephens in the jaw.
-Stephens fell to the floor and played dead.
+As Stephens walked into the kitchen and unloaded utensils into the dishwasher, Dunlap barged through the kitchen doors, raised the handgun at him, and fired a shot that struck Stephens in the jaw.
+Stephens fell to the floor and crawled away to the exit after Dunlap walked away.
 Dunlap then forced Marge Kohlberg, 50, the store manager, to unlock the safe.
 After she opened it, Dunlap shot her in the ear.
 As he was taking the cash out of the safe, Dunlap fired a second fatal shot through Kohlberg's other ear after he noticed she was still moving.
 The manager who fired Dunlap was not present at the restaurant.
 Six spent shell casings were found inside the restaurant.

 Stephens escaped through a back door and walked to the nearby Mill Pond apartment complex, where he pounded on a door to alert someone that he and others had been shot at the restaurant.
 Stephens was hospitalized at Denver General Hospital in fair condition.
 As authorities arrived on the scene, they found two bodies in the restaurant's hallway, a third in a room off the hallway, and the fourth in the manager's office.
 Crowell was sent to Denver General Hospital, where she was declared brain dead.
 She died from her injuries the next day at Aurora Regional Medical Center.

 Dunlap fled the scene with $1,500 worth of cash and game tokens he stole from inside the restaurant.
 He was arrested at his mother's apartment twelve hours later.

-Aftermath

-Home movie footage captured the moments right after the shooting, which shows various items scattered all over the interior.
-Ripped sheets of paper, ribbons, and plastic straws were found lying next to the Snack Bar, while a red miniature vacuum (the same vacuum used by O'Connor), a spray bottle, and a small broom were found lying on the floor in the showroom between the seating area and the "3-Stage".
+Perpetrator